headlinehubtech/headlinehub/README.md

 ## Licensing

-[PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license that can be upgraded to a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license by a **ONE TIME PAYMENT** through this project [sponsor page](https://github.com/sponsors/headlinehub).
+HeadlineHub app come with a [PolyForm-Free-Trial](https://polyformproject.org/licenses/free-trial/1.0.0/) license that can be upgraded to a [PolyForm-Perimeter](https://polyformproject.org/licenses/perimeter/1.0.1/) license by a **ONE TIME PAYMENT** through this project [sponsors page](https://github.com/sponsors/headlinehub).

 ### PolyForm-Free-Trial License in a nutshell